 Unfortunately, those 10 Gold Stars later increased to 40.
 We had 40 St. Agnes kids ultimately killed in action in World War II.
-One of them was our oldest brother George, a Navy Signalman Second Class killed at age 19 when his LST was sunk by a Japanese submarine in the Philippines.
+One of them was our oldest brother George, a Navy Signalman Second Class, killed at age 19 when his LST was sunk by a Japanese submarine in the Philippines.

-At St. Agnes, September 1943 Price
+Prior to shipping out 1943 At St. Agnes, September 1943